ivagarfitt/ios_nginx_homebrew_php-7.0_php-7.1/README.md

 *This is a point where you can go to /Users/<your username>/Nginx/<magento folder>, clone magento repository, run composer install and setup Magento2 local store*

-Further instruction on how to set XDEBUG coming soon.
+Further instruction on how to set PHP Switcher (for easier switch between a versions) and XDEBUG coming soon.